NASA-PDS/doi-service/README.md

 ## Deploy

-Deploy the package and launch the API server:
+Deploy the package and launch the API server (for demo or test purpose):

     pip install ....
-    pds-doi-start
+    pds-doi-dev-start